 Cybis’ final version of the Infant of Prague was the Hall of Fame replica which they named Holy Child of Prague II, which is their usual naming format for those issues.
 A limited edition of 50, it was issued in 1989 and thus any that were actually produced during that year will have the special 50th Anniversary stamp located on an non-gilded area of the back of the base.
 This is a downsized replica of the original piece’s mold, being 16.75″ high (the original is 22″) and about 7.5″ at the widest point.

 I must confess that I am surprised at the inconsistency of the quality of detail work on this piece.
 Although some areas (such as the robe detail painting shown above) are done well, the crown is particularly disappointing.
 Compare the workmanship above to the crowns seen on 1960s and 1970s sculptures such as Lady Macbeth, King Arthur, and the madonna ‘House of Gold’, and this one appears heavy-handed at best!
-The initial issue price of this edition is unknown but it currently appears on the Cybis site for $9975.
+The initial issue price of this edition is unknown but it appeared on a 1993 Cybis price list for $5975, and at $6500 in 1995/96.

 Other religious-themed Cybis studies (including the two nativity sets) can be found at the Religious//Biblical Category link.